mckennapsean/dissertation/content/04-example.md

 analysts who use RVS; and several cybersecurity analysts at the University of Utah.
-This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding available for implementing our ideas by software developers, confidentiality issues surrounding cybersecurity data, and the engineering realities of working within a large software system.
+This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding for implementing our ideas by software developers, confidentiality issues surrounding cybersecurity data, and the engineering realities of working within a large software system.
 The nine-stage framework and also the nested model were unable to clearly capture and track these design constraints and the complex, collaborative process stemming from multiple team coordination, both of which were essential to our project.

 When we started this project, our design team was stuck because the nine-stage